hamzagilani8/Learn-Web3.0/Step02_Basic_Solidity/README.md

 | --- | --- | --- | --- |
 | `view` | Read-only functions that do not modify the state of the blockchain.
 They can only view data on the blockchain. | Yes | No |
 | `pure` | Functions that do not read or modify the state variables.
 They return values only using the parameters passed to the function or local variables present in it. | No | No |

+# Constructor

+In Solidity, a `constructor` is a special function that is called only once at the time of contract creation.
+It is used to initialize the state variables of a smart contract.
+The `constructor` function is defined using the `constructor` keyword and is optional.

+A contract can have only one constructor.
+If no constructor is defined, a default constructor is present in the contract.
+A constructor can be either public or internal.
+An internal constructor marks the contract as abstract.

+Main uses of a constructor are:
+* Initializing State variables
+* Setting Owner of the contract
+* etc